WELCOME TO FIRST EDITION

 WORLD PREMIERE: DOUBLE CONCERTO

-Violinist Noah Bendix-Balgley and violist Shanshan Yao gave the world premiere of the Double Concerto with the Hangzhou Philharmonic Orchestra, conducted by Yang Yang, at the orchestra’s 2024/25 season opener.
+Acclaimed violinist Noah Bendix-Balgley and violist Shanshan Yao gave the world premiere of the Double Concerto with the Hangzhou Philharmonic, conducted by Music Director Yang Yang, at the orchestra’s 2024/25 season opener.

 The concerto begins with Play, where the two solo instruments engage in an energetic dialogue, oscillating between cooperation and playful rivalry.
 A gentle, melodic Aria follows.
-The finale, Rendezvous, is a spirited voyage, where everyone meets each other, only to bid farewell in the same breath.
+The finale, Rendezvous, is a spirited voyage where everyone comes together, only to bid farewell in the same breath.

 WORLD PREMIERE: FLUTE CONCERTO